What is the Young Leaders Program?

-- To promote cross-cultural interaction and cooperation among younger professionals; and
+- To promote cross-cultural interaction and cooperation among younger professionals

-The person best suited to participate in the Young Leaders program is at the beginning stages of his or her career.
-He/she has received a Bachelors’ degree and has several years of relevant professional experience in Asia Pacific security issues, or has completed or is in the process of completing a master’s or PhD degree in similar areas.
+The person best suited to participate in the Young Leaders program is at the beginning stages of their career.
+They have received a bachelor's degree and has several years of relevant professional experience in Asia Pacific security issues, or has completed or is in the process of completing a master’s or PhD degree in similar areas.
 The ideal age range is from 25-35, but there is flexibility based on the applicant’s level of experience.
 We are looking for individuals who demonstrate an aptitude for international diplomacy; an interest in Asia-Pacific security issues; a desire to learn and gain leadership experience; and strong communication and teamwork skills.

-Pacific Forum receives limited funding to provide for conference expenses, including airfare, for Young Leaders, and the amount of funding for each conference varies widely.
+Pacific Forum receives limited support from various sources to subsidize the cost of Young Leader participation in our conferences.
+The amount of funding available for each conference varies widely.
 Young Leaders who come from universities, employers, or other organizations that wish to sponsor the cost of their own attendance may sometimes have an advantage over those who require full funding from Pacific Forum, however, you will not be expected to financially support your own participation.
-Qualified Young Leaders who have the ability to self-fund for a conference should contact email@example.com directly.
+Young Leaders who have the ability to self-fund their partcipation in a conference should indicate this when filling out an event application form.

 You can be as involved as your time permits.
-Conferences usually take 3-5 days and occur as many as 25 times per year.
-However, this means that while there are 25 opportunities to attend meetings, most young leaders do not attend more than one or two annually.
+Conferences usually take 3-5 days and occur as many as 20 times per year.
+However, while there are 20 opportunities to attend meetings, most young leaders do not attend more than one or two annually.
 There is no maximum or minimum number you can attend.
 We encourage you to apply to as many meetings as you feel you would benefit from.
-There is no “typical” conference attendance as the topics, funding, expertise, and demographic considerations all affect the make-up of a YL group at a meeting.
+There is no “typical” conference attendance as the topics, funding, expertise, and demographic considerations all affect the make-up of a young leader group at a meeting.

-- You must first be accepted into the Young Leaders Program (see application form here)
+- You must first be accepted into the Young Leaders Program.

-- You must have strong knowledge of and interest in the specific conference topics.
+- You must have demonstrated knowledge of and interest in the specific conference topic.